10 Instagram Best Practices for Nonprofits

 In Instagram’s early days, using large numbers of hashtags in Instagram captions was acceptable and even considered a best practice.
 The idea was that if your nonprofit used 10, 20, or even 30 hashtags in each caption, your nonprofit would reach potential new followers.
 Today, using that many hashtags is considered hashtag spamming and it hurts Instagram engagement.

-According to Socialinsider, the highest average engagement rate (3.4%) is generated by posts with 3-5 hashtags.
-As a best practice, stay away from using general hashtags, such as #green and #happy, and instead narrow your focus on hashtags relevant specific to your nonprofit, such as causes (#FoodInsecurity), special campaigns (#StandforOceans), and your location (#Tucson).
+According to Socialinsider, the highest average engagement rate (3.4%) is generated by posts with three hashtags.
+As a best practice, stay away from using general hashtags, such as #green and #happy, and instead narrow your focus on hashtags relevant to your nonprofit, such as causes (#FoodInsecurity), special campaigns (#StandforOceans), and your location (#Tucson).

 A screenshot of the home page of Emojipedia.org